 I am a huge fan of Syrian desserts.
-Their tastes are always very distinguishing and delectable.
-As you’ve come here, I believe that you also love them as much as I am.
-Therefore, I want to share with you the most classic so that you can make them on your own.
+Their tastes are always very distinguishing and delectable, perfect for featuring in any meal.
+Therefore, I want to share with you the most classics so that you can make them on your own.

 A fascinating thing about these recipes is that the instructions are pretty simple, and the ingredients are also easy to find.
 On top of that, you can enjoy the heavenly tasty flavor that is typical of Syrian cuisine.
 I won’t let you wait anymore.
 Let’s get straight into it!

-If you are craving something that has a creamy texture, these Syrian recipes for desserts are what you need.
+If you are craving something that has a creamy texture, these Syrian recipes are what you need.
 These pudding and ice cream recipes will surely make your day.

-The main star of this yummy pudding dessert is, of course, rice.
-Short-grained rice such as Arborio rice is the best choice.
+The main star of this yummy pudding dessert is rice with short-grained rice, such as Arborio rice, being the best choice.
 It is cooked with sugar and milk until a creamy consistency is achieved, then topped with chopped pistachios.
-You can serve it cold or at room temperature.
+Locals often serve it cold or at room temperature.

 2. Mamounia (Semolina Pudding)

 To make Mamounia, you just need semolina powder, ghee, cinnamon, sugar, and nuts.
-The instruction cannot be easier.
 Simply stir semolina powder with ghee, sugar and water until creamy.
 Then top the mixture with cheese and some nuts.

-You will get a delicious dish of Mamounia after 10 minutes.
+You will get a delicious dish of Mamounia in no time with this simple guide.

-It is always a good idea to enjoy ice cream in summer, right?
-Despite the terrible summer heat, this crazy-delicious ice cream type from Syria will cool you down right away.
+Despite the terrible summer heat, this crazy-delicious ice cream type from Syria will cool you down right away. Éma’a or Booza is an exceptional ice cream originating in a quaint shop in the vibrant Souk Al Hamidiyah in Damascus.

 When you finish making Éma’a, just place it in the freezer and feel free to keep it for weeks.
 Once you crave it, just top it with chopped pistachios and enjoy the lovely and refreshing flavor!